aengl/turtle-cv/README.md

 - **Data-oriented**: All data for your CV should be contained in a [single file](__tests__/cv.yml) that is completely design agnostic, and thus easy to maintain.

-- **Extensible**: All design decisions are made by themes, which are [Pug templates](https://github.com/pugjs/pug).
-You can easily hack an existing theme without even cloning the repository.
-A theme can be [based on another](themes/dark/theme.pug), simply [adjusting some colors](themes/dark/theme.css).
-Multiple languages are [supported as well](themes/default/text.pug).
+- **Extensible**: All design decisions are made by themes, which are statically rendered [React](https://reactjs.org/) components.
+A theme can easily be [based on another](themes/dark.jsx).
+Multiple languages are [supported as well](themes/default.jsx#L122).

 - **Simple**: All you need is your YAML file.
-The CLI can be used without installation, as long as you have `nodejs` installed.
+The CLI can be used without installation, as long as you have `Node.js` installed.

 - **Modern**: All themes are responsive and designed for current-gen browsers. `turtle-cv` prefers simple, clean code over browser compatibility.